-All The Ivermectin Detox SYMPTOMS!
+All The Ivermectin Detox Symptoms!

 Would you like private coaching with Sun Fruit Dan?
 If you answered YES, click this link: https://www.sacredpurity.com/coaching.html

-In this video, "All the Ivermectin Detox Symptoms," you can learn thoroughly about all of the Ivermectin detox symptoms that can occur, why they happen, and more, which are ideal for someone to be aware of ideally even before even ingesting Ivermectin.
+In this video, "All the Ivermectin Detox Symptoms," you can learn thoroughly about all of the detox symptoms that can occur, why they happen, and more about this topic.

 Check out Sun Fruit Dan’s USA or UK Amazon store to find lists of the best health and healing remedies by clicking here: